 - VPAT INT – the most comprehensive international version that encompasses all of the other three

 So many reasons!
-Beyond your ability to compete for valuable projects and related revenue, obtaining a VPAT means you are maximizing the accessibility and inclusivity of your digital assets for internal and external users.
+Beyond your ability to compete for valuable projects, obtaining a VPAT most importantly means that you are maximizing the accessibility and inclusivity of your digital assets for internal and external users.

 By now, many people and entities know that websites must be accessible as “public spaces”.
-What they often miss is all the things integrated with the website, such as:
+What they often miss are all of the other things integrated with the website, such as:

 - Store Locators